starsplitterrecords/ECAID/index.md

 # ECAID
 **Ethical Creator Authorship and Intent Disclosure**

-ECAID is a public standard for evaluating, disclosing, and discussing how AI and why it is used in creative works.
+ECAID is a public standard for evaluating, disclosing, and discussing how and why generative AI is (or isn't) used in creative works.
 It gives artists, developers, and audiences a shared framework to understand and disclose AI involvement—without binary labels or misleading assumptions.
-The current version of the standard is most application to music and music marketing, whether created with the use of generative or not.
+The current version of the standard is most applicable to music and music marketing, created with any level of the use of generative or not.

 ---
 ## Why ECAID?